lucasestevao/starwarsstore/README.md

 ## Build

+Run `grunt` to prepare the environment.

-Run `grunt serve` to preview on local.
+Run `node server.js` to preview on local.

-## Testing

-Testing still under development.